nasa-nccs-hpda/pytorch-caney/README.md

 * 2) 3D cloud retrieval, a downstream task targeting the prediction of vertical cloud structure.

 ## Why SatVision-TOA?
-To our knowledge this is the largest foundation model trained solely on satellite remote sensing imagery.
+This is the largest foundation model trained solely on satellite remote sensing imagery.
 Initial results indicate that SatVision-TOA achieves superior performance over baseline methods when applied to downstream tasks such as 3D cloud retrieval.
 Our work advances pre-trained vision modeling for multispectral remote sensing by learning from a variety of atmospheric and aerosol conditions to improve cloud and land surface monitoring.

 _SatVision-TOA is a _foundation model_, which means that it was first generally trained on a lot of data,_ _and then can be adapted to specialized cloud and land surface monitoring tasks with relatively little data._